culturesofknowledge/emplaces/design/display.md

 **Source:** Generated

 A means to share a link to the current record on social media.
 If possible, this should be implemented in a way which does not promote cross-site tracking of visitors to the gazetteer.

+### Info and Sources pop-ups

+**Priority:** High

+**Source:** Additional metadata

+Many sections in the individual record display will include 'Info' and/or 'Sources' links.
+Clicking this could, as one possibility, show a pop-up with text on that section.
+In the case of Sources, this could include both an unstructured text area, and a structured bibliographic area.

 [1]:	/images/display.pdf
 [2]:	https://github.com/culturesofknowledge/emplaces#feedback-and-comments